Token integration¶

 Credentials |

-For author references, user field tokens work the same way, for example [node:author:field_realname] and [node:author:field_realname:family], alongside core user tokens such as [node:author:display-name].
+For author references, user field tokens work the same way, for example [node:author:field_realname] and [node:author:field_realname:family], and explicit formats such as [node:author:field_realname:formatted:full], alongside core user tokens such as [node:author:display-name].

 Multiple values